opconWizard/opcon-docs/docs/reference/best-practices.md

 #### Answer

-Job\'s within a subschedule do not qualify until after the Container job running the subschedule starts.
-A \"Flag As Late to Start\" notification must be set up on the Container job to make sure the subschedule is started on time.
+Job's within a subschedule do not qualify until after the Container job running the subschedule starts.
+A "Flag As Late to Start" notification must be set up on the Container job to make sure the subschedule is started on time.
 Once that is verified, all of the nested job notifications should work as intended.